AlexNorell/website/content/post/host-website-in-aws.md

 draft: false
 ---

-I'm want to deploy a copy of this website to AWS S3, and set up all of the necessary infrastructure using terraform.
+I want to deploy a copy of this website to AWS S3, and set up all of the necessary infrastructure using terraform.
 This post will go over the steps that were taken to achieve this.

 # Set up provider